surma/surma.dev/content/things/compile-js.md

 To pass functions around as values in C++, you have to use `std::function` as the type.
 As all functions on JS are effectively closures, I decided to use C+ +'s closures as well.
-Their syntax is a bit hard to understand if you don't know it, so let me quickly catch you up.
+Their syntax is a bit weird if you don't know it, so let me quickly catch you up.
 Here's a closure in C++:

 ```cpp